pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup.md

 - The name of the deployed DM cluster is `dm-test`.
 - The version of the DM cluster is `v2.0.0`, You can see other supported versions by running `tiup list dm-master`.
 - The initialization configuration file is `topology.yaml`.
-- --user root: Log in to the target machine through the `root` key to complete the cluster deployment, or you can use other users with `ssh` and `sudo` privileges to complete the deployment.
+- `--user root`: Log in to the target machine through the `root` key to complete the cluster deployment, or you can use other users with `ssh` and `sudo` privileges to complete the deployment.
 - `[-i]` and `[-p]`: optional.
 If you have configured login to the target machine without password, these parameters are not required.
 If not, choose one of the two parameters. `[-i]` is the private key of the `root` user (or other users specified by `--user`) that has access to the target machine. `[-p]` is used to input the user password interactively.
 - TiUP DM uses the embedded SSH client.
-If you want to use the SSH client native to the control machine system, make configuration according to [use the system's native SSH client to connect to cluster](maintain-dm-using-tiup.md#use-the-systems-native-ssh-client-to-connect-to-cluster).
+If you want to use the SSH client native to the control machine system, edit the configuration according to [using the system's native SSH client to connect to the cluster](maintain-dm-using-tiup.md#use-the-systems-native-ssh-client-to-connect-to-cluster).

 At the end of the output log, you will see ```Deployed cluster `dm-test` successfully```.
 This indicates that the deployment is successful.